eclipse-zenoh/zenoh-pico/README.md

 ### 3.1.
 Starting the Zenoh Router

-Assuming you've pulled the Docker image of the **zenoh** router on a Linux host (to leverage UDP multicast scouting as explained [here](https://zenoh.io/docs/getting-started/quick-test/#run-zenoh-router-in-a-docker-container), then simply do:
+Assuming you've pulled the Docker image of the **zenoh** router on a Linux host to [leverage UDP multicast scouting](https://zenoh.io/docs/getting-started/quick-test/#run-zenoh-router-in-a-docker-container), then simply do:

 ```bash
 docker run --init --net host eclipse/zenoh:main